SarveshBTelang/True-Notion-AI/README.md

 ## How it Works:

-- **Extract insights from Notion notes:** Sync personal or business documents into a Notion database that form the base of your **internal knowledge layer**.
+- **Extract insights from Notion notes:** Sync personal or business documents into a Notion database that form the base of your **internal knowledge context**.
 - **Memory Routing via Upstash Redis:** Stores document/task metadata to support fast lookup, secure and persistent data retrieval.
-- **Chunking & Embedding (LangChain):** Documents are split into RAG-optimized chunks with configurable top-K, chunk size, and window size.
+- **Chunking & Embedding (LangChain):** Documents are split into RAG-optimized chunks with configurable top-K, chunk size, and memory (last N conversations).
-- **Vectorization & Semantic Retrieval:** Uses local or API-based embeddings (e.g., Mistral) and indexes them into a **Vector Database** like FAISS or Upstash.
+- **Vectorization & Semantic Retrieval:** Uses local or API-based vector embeddings and indexes them into a **Vector Database** like FAISS/ GloVE/ Word2Vec/trtai etc.
-- **Tool Creation:** Tools such as VectorStoreTool and SummaryTool are created from the knowledge base and reused across different AI agents.
+- **Tool Creation:** Tools such as Sentiment analysis, VectorStoreTool, Web-search tools could be created based on the application or context and reused across different AI agents.
 - **Multi-Agent Orchestration with CrewAI:** Starts with a **Knowledge Analyst** agent and is easily extendable with Web Search Agents (Serper), Sentiment Analyzers, and Domain Experts (e.g., Finance, Sales).
-- **Response Generation via LLMs:** Uses **Mistral** or plugin-based LLM APIs with concurrent multi-model support for tailored responses.
+- **Response Generation via LLMs:** Uses **Mistral** or plugin-based LLM APIs supported with Crew AI with concurrent multi-model support for tailored responses.
-- **FastAPI Backend + Optional Frontend:** Backend manages routing and conversations, with a frontend deployable on GitHub Pages, Vercel, or any static host.
+- **FastAPI Backend + Frontend:** Backend manages routing and conversations, with a frontend: Deployable on GitHub Pages, Vercel, or free tier platforms like Render, Railway, Koyeb, Fly.io etc.

 ---